develCuy/community-hub/src/docs/protocol/README.md

 lang: en-US
 ---

+Rollux is the optimistic rollup that serves as Syscoin's official Layer 2.
+Rollux is built by SYS Labs.
+Based upon Optimism Bedrock, Rollux provides [EVM equivalence](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306) and is close to 1:1 parity with standard EVM.
+Rollux goes further than Optimism plus Ethereum by providing the security of Bitcoin’s mining network and Syscoin’s decentralized Layer 1 finality and data availability.
+Rollux also aims to solve for decentralized sequencing in a new and novel way.
+Also, Rollux itself already provides Layer 2 data availability natively, which means it is already primed to support Layer 3 and beyond for "fractal scaling".
+All of this means Rollux is secure, scalable, costs very little to use, and is a big leap toward making blockchain tech viable for global mass adoption.

-With the OVM 2.0 upgrade, which happened on November 11th, 2021, the Optimism protocol went through its biggest upgrade to date.
-The primary focus of this upgrade was [EVM Equivalence](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306), a new design for Optimism that brought it close to 1:1 parity with Ethereum.
-For a high level overview of the current protocol version, see ['How Optimism works'](./2-rollup-protocol.md) section.
+For a high level overview of the current protocol version, see ['How Rollux works'](./2-rollup-protocol.md) section.

-## Roadmap

-Below is a brief summary of some of the planned [Optimism roadmap](https://www.optimism.io/about) releases.

 ## Next gen fault proofs

-As part of the OVM 2.0 upgrade, the **Optimism fault proof mechanism had to be temporarily disabled**.
-This means that users of the Optimism network currently need to trust the Sequencer node (run by Optimism PBC) to publish valid state roots to Ethereum. **You can read more about our security model [here](../security-model/README.md)**.
+As part of Rollux's OVM 2.0 upgrade, the **Rollux fault proof mechanism had to be temporarily disabled**.
+This means that users of the Rollux network currently need to trust the Sequencer node (run by Syscoin Foundation) to publish valid state roots to Syscoin. **You can read more about our security model [here](../security-model/README.md)**.

-We're making progress on the upgrade fault proof mechanism and we expect to productionize our work in 2022.
-You can keep up with developments in the [Cannon repository](https://github.com/ethereum-optimism/cannon/).
+The Optimism team continues to make progress on the upgraded fault proof mechanism and expects to productionize their work in 2023, at which point Rollux will likewise implement it.
+You can keep up with their developments in the [Cannon repository](https://github.com/ethereum-optimism/cannon/).

 ## Decentralizing the sequencer

-Currently, Optimism runs the sole sequencer on Optimism.
-This does not mean that Optimism can censor user transactions.
-However, it is still desirable to decentralize the sequencer over time, eliminating Optimism's role entirely so that anyone can participate in the network as a block producer.
+Currently, the non-profit Syscoin Foundation runs the sole sequencer on Rollux.
+This does not mean that Syscoin Foundation can censor user transactions.
+However, it is still desirable to decentralize the sequencer over time, perhaps eliminating the foundation's role entirely by anyone having the ability to participate in the network as a block producer.

-The first step to decentralizing the sequencer is to still have one sequencer at a time, but rotate that sequencer with some frequency.
-The precise mechanic for sequencer rotation is not yet finalized, but will involve two components:

-- an **economic mechanism** which creates a competitive market for sequencing, and redirects excess sequencer profits [towards protocol development](https://medium.com/ethereum-optimism/retroactive-public-goods-funding-33c9b7d00f0c).
-- a **governance mechanism** which prevents sequencers from prioritizing short-term profits over the long-term health of the network.

-After this, the next step is to support multiple concurrent sequencers.
-This can be simply achieved by adopting a standard BFT consensus protocol, as used by other L1 protocols and sidechains like Polygon and Cosmos.

-You can keep up with the roadmap progress in [Cannon repository](https://github.com/ethereum-optimism/cannon/) for the fault proofs and [Optimism specs repository](https://github.com/ethereum-optimism/optimistic-specs) for the overall protocol work.
+SYS Labs researchers are at work to solve decentralized sequencing in a new and novel way, and to implement it with Rollux.
+The overall goal is to support multiple concurrent sequencers in a manner that is Byzantine fault tolerant, with the same degree of decentralization offered by the L1 design, or as close as possible.